Phyllo Dough meat rolls served on a plate

 Preheat oven to 400 degrees F.

-Heat 1 tablespoon of olive oil in a non-stick pan.
+Heat 1 tbsp of olive oil in a non-stick pan.
 Add onions and saute briefly on medium-high.
 Add ground beef and spices.
 Cook on medium-high, stirring occasionally, until ground beef is fully cooked and browned (about 8 minutes).
 Set aside to cool slightly.

 Beef being browned in a pan